 Grand Lake is the western entrance to Rocky Mountain National Park.

-Rocky Mountain National Park celebrated the 100th anniversary of it’s designation in 1915.
+In 2015, Rocky Mountain National Park celebrated the 100th anniversary of it’s designation in 1915.
 The Grand Lake Area Historical Society sponsored a centennial event with a special exhibit in the Kauffman House and Gallery.

 Throughout the house were featured the people in Grand County that were important in the development of the park.
 The rooms upstairs presented the various uniforms worn by park personnel over the past 100 years.
 In the gallery were featured the animals of the park loaned by Cabela’s and the Colorado Department of Wildlife and local individuals.